Dune: House Atreides: Plot summary

 The novel begins 35 years before the events of the original Dune.
 Three interconnected narratives revolve around heir-apparent to House Atreides Leto, acting governor of Arrakis Baron Vladimir Harkonnen, and Imperial Crown Prince Shaddam.
 Side plots involve a young Duncan Idaho escaping enslavement at the hands of House Harkonnen, a young planetologist Pardot Kynes befriending the Fremen native to Arrakis, and the Bene Gesserit's troubles producing a child from the union between the Reverend Mother Gaius Helen Mohiam and Vladimir Harkonnen.

 While Leto is studying politics in the court of Earl Dominic Vernius on Ix, a joint Tleilaxu/Sardaukar army suddenly attacks the planet.
 Leto manages to escape to his homeworld of Caladan with the Earl's children, Rhombur and Kailea.
 The Tleilaxu conquerors begin using the Ix's technological and industrial resources for "Project Amal" with the goal of creating synthetic melange in order to eliminate dependence upon Arrakis.

 Duke Paulus welcomes Leto and the Vernius heirs on Caladan.
 Lady Helena, however, bitterly opposes protecting the Ixian children.

 Lady Helena drugs a Salusan bull which then kills the Old Duke at a bullfight one evening.
 Leto becomes the new Duke and sends his mother away to a monastery.
-Shortly after, Shaddam secretly kills his father and becomes the Padishah Emperor.
+Shortly after, Shaddam's father succumbs to the poison given to him at Shaddam's order years ago, setting Shaddam to become the Padishah Emperor.
 He invites nobles from across the Imperium to attend his coronation ceremony on Kaitain.
-The Baron Harkonnen, having invented an invisible ship with the aid of a Richese scientist, has his nephew Glossu Rabban attack a Tleilaxu delegation, making it look like an attack from the Atreides.
+The Baron Harkonnen, having invented an invisible ship with the aid of a Richese scientist, has his nephew Glossu Rabban attack Tleilaxu ships, making it look like an attack from the Atreides.
 Leto opts for a trial before the Landsraad and the Bene Gesserit save him with evidence of Corrino involvement in the Tleilaxu takeover of Ix.
 Shaddam, wishing to keep Project Amal secret, uses his influence to affect the trial and find Leto innocent.